dereuromark/cakephp-tinyauth/docs/Authorization.md

 ```
 Meaning: Allow all Users actions by default for user/admin role, but only allow admins to access "secret" action.

+Note that deny always trumps allow, if both are declared for an action and role.

 ### Multiple files and merging
 You can specify multiple paths in your config, e.g. when you have plugins and separated the definitions across them.